Top Pak militant killed is Jaish chief's kin & a Pulawama conspirator | english.lokmat.com

 Top Pak militant killed is Jaish chief's kin & a Pulawama conspirator

-Srinagar, July 31 A top Pakistani terrorist commander of the Jaish-e-Mohammad and a relative of JeM chief Masood ...
+Srinagar, July 31 A top Pakistani terrorist commander of the Jaish-e-Mohammad, who is related to terror mastermind JeM ...

-Srinagar, July 31 A top Pakistani terrorist commander of the Jaish-e-Mohammad and a relative of JeM chief Masood Azhar was one of the terrorists killed in an early morning encounter between militants and security forces in South Kashmir's Pulwama district, officials said on Saturday.
+Srinagar, July 31 A top Pakistani terrorist commander of the Jaish-e-Mohammad, who is related to terror mastermind JeM chief Masood Azhar, was one of the terrorists killed in an early morning encounter between militants and security forces in South Kashmir's Pulwama district, officials said on Saturday.

 "Top most Pakistani terrorist affiliated with proscribed terror outfit JeM, Lamboo, killed in today's encounter.
 Identification of second terrorist being ascertained," police said.